stevehemingway/stevehemingway.github.io/content/Trading/October/20_october.md

 I am not sure he's exactly a shill, because his affiliation is printed at the start of his article.
 But the idea that if the EU enforces higher standards of transparency and responsibility on Facebook et al. we'll all soon be without videoconferencing, Internet shopping and "social media" (presumably equated to Facebook) is nonsense.
 I presume that Nick is on the phone every day lobbying his former colleagues in government, pushing the same message.
-What I can't understand is what is going through the mind of someone like that, and how the marginal benefit of getting more money on top of what is already a good income can offset the pain of the cognitive dissonance.
+What I can't understand is what is going through the mind of someone like that, and how the marginal benefit of getting more money on top of what is already a good income can offset the pain of the cognitive dissonance he must be experiencing, unless he is very, very stupid indeed.

+And yes, I know that a shill is someone who conceals his links to the cause he's promoting, but I just liked the sound of the phrase.

+# Wrap

+There will be more stimulus: Mnuchin and Pelosi have finished the political theatre.
+All equities up.
+Energy particularly.
+All govt. yields up (except Germany: the market thinks that the EU is going to crash?).
+Commodities very strong.
+Even copper is up.
+Nat Gas up and seems to be less volatile.
+There seems to be a slight swing towards growth and away from value, except for the megacaps.
+Bitcoin seems to be catching a bid.
+Overall, risk on.
+Until tomorrow.